-First, every time one of our girls would scratch the heck out of it, it would flop over on them.
+First, every time one of our girls would scratch their post, it would flop over on them.
 And if you knew Krissie, none of us faired well after her little tirade of losing the battle of scratch pad Hoth.
 She would would get super pissed and run over anything or anybody that was in her way.
 I don’t know if it scared her, hurt her or she was just plain frustrated.

-And then, that thing got to be a royal pain in the cat’s ass because every time we would pack up our RV and bring in the slide outs on travel days, we had to put their new scratch post somewhere; usually on one of the recliners.
-But, that resulted in almost landing millimeters from the glass front of our fireplace from a bumpy ride after becoming a projectile.
+Even so, that thing got to be a royal pain in the cat’s ass because every time we would pack up our RV and bring in the slide outs on travel days, we’d have to put the scratch post somewhere; usually on one of the recliners.

 When we remodeled the inside of our fifth wheel, we removed the sofa in the back of our coach and replaced it with a office workspace.

-Our two office chairs were on wheels and the cat scratch post was going to always be in the way.
+Our two office chairs were on wheels and the cat scratch post was c to always be in the way.

 Well, one day while I was looking for small rugs at Home Depot, an empty cardboard tube that used to have carpet runner rolled onto it caught my eye.